followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/onFocusedCellChanging.md

 <!--typeFunctionParamName1_field4-->cellElement<!--/typeFunctionParamName1_field4-->
 <!--typeFunctionParamType1_field4-->dxElement<!--/typeFunctionParamType1_field4-->
 <!--typeFunctionParamDescription1_field4-->
-The container of the to-be-focused cell.
+The container of the cell that should be focused.
 It is an [HTML Element](https://developer.mozilla.org/en-US/docs/Web/API/HTMLElement) or a [jQuery Element](http://api.jquery.com/Types/#jQuery) when you use jQuery.
 <!--/typeFunctionParamDescription1_field4-->
 <!--typeFunctionParamName1_field5-->prevColumnIndex<!--/typeFunctionParamName1_field5-->
 <!--typeFunctionParamType1_field5-->Number<!--/typeFunctionParamType1_field5-->